Following on from our Virtual Walk Around the World we re-embark on our journey of 'Lighting the Way' with a new project - 'World Peace Flame Trees'.

 Ysgol Yr Hendre - Argentina

 Ysgol yr Hendre is a Welsh/Spanish-medium primary school in the large town of Trelew in Argentina.
 It was opened on 6 March 2006, initially to teach children between three and five years of age in Welsh and Spanish.
 The Chubut Province education authorities authorised the establishment of the school and supports its aims.
-The school is twinned with Ysgol Pentreuchaf near Pwllheli in Wales.
+The school is twinned with Ysgol yr Hendre in Caernarfon, Wales.

 They are very much involved in all the activities and initiatives we run.

 Silvia Almeyra, Coordinator of World Peace Flame projects in Escuela Hendre, says:

 ''What a joy to be involved.
 We have just started classes here in Patagonia.
 We continue with activities to work on Peace at school.